-Figure~\ref{fig:tuner_visualization} visualizes \sys's approximation choice for ViT (top) and BERT-SST2 (bottom) for \sys-moderate.
-For each plot, the x-axis indicates the operators, and each vertical box indicates how much each operator was tuned.
-The first 49/50 vertical boxes for ViT/BERT-SST2 are $e^x$ approximations.
-For these, the bottom box indicates whether the $e^x$ approximation ended up with clamping (colored in yellow means clamping).
-The top eight boxes (either colored in purple or empty) indicate the iteration number used ($t$ in Figure~\ref{fig:approx_exp}), with more colored indicating larger $t$.
-For example, when only the bottom is colored, it corresponds to $t$=0+clamp in Figure~\ref{fig:approx_exp}.
-When the bottom is empty and all the top eight boxes are colored, it corresponds to $t$=8 in Figure~\ref{fig:approx_exp} (default of CrypTen/SecretFlow-SPU).
-When the entire column is empty, $e^x \approx 1+x$.
-Similarly, the remaining boxes indicate how GELU operators are tuned, with the filled-in purple boxes indicating the polynomial degree used.
-When all four boxes are colored, degree four is used (BOLT's~\cite{bolt} approximation).
-When none is colored, it becomes ReLU.
-Irrelevant boxes (GELU does not have clamp or 5+ degree approximations) are filled with grey.
+Figure~\ref{fig:tuner_visualization} visualizes the approximation choice made by \sys-moderate's for ViT (top) and BERT-SST2 (bottom).
+The x-axis indicates the operators, and each vertical box indicates how much each operator was tuned.
+The first 49 (ViT) and 50 (BERT-SST2) vertical boxes are $e^x$ approximations: the bottom box indicates whether the clamping was used (colored means clamping), and the top eight boxes indicate the iteration number used ($t$ in Figure~\ref{fig:approx_exp}).
+Similarly, the remaining boxes indicate how GELU operators are tuned, with the filled-in boxes indicating the polynomial degree used.
+When all four boxes are colored, degree four is used (BOLT's~\cite{bolt} approximation), and when none is colored, it becomes ReLU.
+Irrelevant boxes (GELU does not have clamp or 5+ degree) are filled with grey.